 Etiquette is a Butler’s mantra in all tasks and decisions.
 Etiquette is not necessarily anything snobbish or for a few chosen only, it is for all and everybody.
 Upbringing, civility and schooling, all bring basics to our behaviour, approach and indictment.

-14 Butler rules
+14 Butler etiquette rules

-• A Butler should always knock three times on the door.
+- A Butler should always knock three times on the door.

-• When delivering a newspaper, letter or post, remember to deliver it on the principal’s writing side.
+- When delivering a newspaper, letter or post, remember to deliver it on the principal’s writing side.

-• Discretion: A Butler should never speak more than necessary, and when it is appropriate to do so, it should always be in a clear tone.
+- Discretion: A Butler should never speak more than necessary, and when it is appropriate to do so, it should always be in a clear tone.

 - Never have your hands on your back when serving or delivering.
 This is a misprint from the restaurant world and is only valid during Royal events.
 The Butler should always keeps his/her arms along their side, with the hands gently folded away.

 - The Butler never points with a finger.
 Using an open hand is the correct way.

-• Never leave the principal or a guest without asking: «Would there be something more Sir/mam»? – This is unforgivable and a Butler sin.
+- Never leave the principal or a guest without asking: «Would there be something more Sir/mam»? – This is unforgivable and a Butler sin.
 Always verify and reply.

 - A Butler should always have short effective phrases ready for answering questions.
 Never yes or no answers.

-• The Butler should never receive thanks to him/herself. «It is on behalf of the principal.»
+- The Butler should never receive thanks to him/herself. «It is on behalf of the principal.»

 - If the principal him/herself thanks the Butler: «It is a team effort, Sir/mam…»

 - Elegant moves are essential for a Butler.
 Use soft and round movements whenever possible.

 - When moving, for instance, a glass, the Butler should use the two finger move which is a firm two finger grip at the bottom of the stem.

 - Always have a solution ready upon potential requests.
 If a special brand or something special is being asked for, check first and then find an alternative. «Allow me to present the alternatives, Sir/mam…»

 - The Butler never corrects: «As You know Sir/Mam…» is the right answer technique.

 - Never use the term but – use nevertheless.

-14 rules from my personal British Butler training and the only way of learning this trade – The British way.
+14 rules from my personal Butler training and the only way of learning this trade – The British way.

 «You hear nothing, You see nothing, You only serve…»